Streamlined Disclosure Audit

 With several inexperienced tax law firms slapping together their submissions and misusing Kovel — the risk of audit has gone up significantly.

-We have had several Taxpayers approach us who were audited by the IRS for their Streamlined submission, and many of these submission could have significantly reduced their risk of audit.
+We have had several Taxpayers approach us who were audited by the IRS for their Streamlined submission, and many of these submissions could have significantly reduced their risk of audit.

 Rejection vs. Audit

 If your Streamlined Procedures submission is “rejected,” then that is different than if the submission is audited.

 If it was rejected, it usually means the submission did not establish the elements required to qualify as non-willful, or you may have already been on the IRS radar.

 A Few Reasons Why Your Streamlined May be Audited